BWibo/3dcitydb-mkdocs/docs/citydb-tool/import_citygml.md

 The command provides a range of [OPTIONS] to adapt the import process.

-# Better Practice
+## Better Practice
-You can use a textfile to combine and outsource commands and the link to the config.json to keep a better overwiew of issued commands.
+You can use a textfile to combine and outsource commands and the link to the config.json to keep a better overview of issued commands.
 Save the textfile in the same folder as the config.json.

 ```bash
 citydb import citygml <file> @options.txt
 ```

-# Options Table
+## Options Table

-## Import Data
+### Import Data

-OPTION / command | discription | default value
+Command | Description | Default Value
 ------------ | ------------- | -------------
 `@<filename>...` | One or more argument files containing options.
 `<file>...` | One or more files and directories to process (globpatterns allowed).